earthly/website/blog/_posts/2024-01-30-showboaters.md

 The other side of this is tricky as well.
 If you encounter code or even a whole programming language where the code seems too clever by half, I think you should hold your opinion for a bit.

-Until you know the idioms in use and the way various features work and interact, it's hard to tell how to judge a given solution.
-Maybe that foreign-looking solution is actually very well encapsulated in the expressiveness of the language in a way that is just unfamiliar.
-Maybe a solution with just ifs and loops would be so verbose as to be difficult to hold in your head all at once.
+It's easier to tell how to judge a given solution once you know the idioms in use and the way various features work and interact.
+That foreign-looking solution may be very well encapsulated in the expressiveness of the language in a way that is just unfamiliar.
+Maybe, a solution with just ifs and loops would be so lengthy that it'd be difficult to hold in your head all at once.

 Maybe not, though.
-Some people are just looking for challenges and will create them where none exists.
+Some people look for challenges and create them where none exists.
 But... if you don't know the idioms and patterns of the language, it might be too early to make that call.

 Programming language features can make code clearer.
 They can improve readability.
-Each feature is also a new tool people can use to write horrible code in.
+But each feature is also a new tool for writing horrible code.
 Is that worse than people writing horrible code with other simpler constructs?
 It might be, but it's hard to judge a solution if you don't know the language.

 If you're going to spend your career doing this, it makes sense to keep learning.
 To use a language that allows experts to cleanly solve problems.
 But yeah, just don't leave piles of esoteric code around for others to inherit.